 Many contractors would benefit from creating a professional image for themselves and their companies; to help stand out from the crowd, and impress potential clients.

-Demonstrating that you are contracting as a real business will also enable you to expand into other areas in the future, and will also provide a pointer to show that your are truly ‘self employed’ as per the employment status rules which underpin the IR35 legislation.
+Demonstrating that you are contracting as a real business will also enable you to expand into other areas in the future, and will also provide a pointer to show that you are truly ‘self-employed’ as per the employment status rules which underpin the IR35 legislation.

 Here, we’ve compiled a list of ten things you can do to help portray a professional image: